pingcap/blog/5-key-differences-between-mysql-and-tidb-for-scaling-in-the-cloud.md

 ## 4. TiDB handles DDL significantly better

 If we ignore for a second that not all data definition language (DDL) changes in MySQL are online, a larger challenge when running a distributed MySQL system is externalizing schema changes on all nodes at the same time.
 Think about a scenario where you have 10 shards and add a column, but each shard takes a different length of time to complete the modification.
-This challenge still exists without sharding, since replicas will process DDL after a master.
+This challenge still exists without sharding, since replicas will process DDL after a primary.

 TiDB implements online DDL using the [protocol introduced by the Google F1 paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41344.pdf).
 In short, DDL changes are broken up into smaller transition stages so they can prevent data corruption scenarios, and the system tolerates an individual node being behind up to one DDL version at a time.